rollbar/rollbar.js/README.md

 // init your rollbar like normal, or insert rollbar.js source snippet here
 ```

-## Handling uncaught rejections.
+## Handling uncaught rejections

 Rollbar.js supports the ability to catch and report unhandled Promise rejections, that is, Promise failures
 that do not have a corresponding `.then(null, function(e) {})` handler.
 This support is best used for handling
 rejected `exceptions`, although rejected primitives will report (without a stack trace).

-If you decide to use this option, you may also want to combine it the `checkIgnore`
+If you decide to use this option, you may also want to combine it with the `checkIgnore`
 [configuration](https://rollbar.com/docs/notifier/rollbar.js/#configuration-reference) option to filter 'noisy' rejections,
-depending on the extent to which your application handles Promise failures, or rejects with alot of primitives.
+depending on the extent to which your application handles Promise failures, or rejects with a lot of primitives.

 ## Verbose option